housecurve/housecurve.github.io/docs/manual/file_formats.md

 ## Curves

-A space or tab delimited text file with a frequency (Hz) followed by a gain (dB) on each line.
+A space, tab or comma delimited text file with a frequency (Hz) followed by a gain (dB) on each line.
 A third phase value may be included but is ignored.
 Lines starting with non-numeric characters are ignored.
 Frequencies must be listed in increasing order.
 HouseCurve will interpolate a curve from 20-20000 Hz using the values provided.
 The file extension may be txt or frd.

 [Example target curve](/curves/curve.txt)